James Kirby

 James’s recent cases include:

-James is an editor of Williams on Wills (11th edition, 2021), a contributor to the Court of Protection Law Reports and answers Questions for Counsel on mental capacity issues for Practical Law.
+James is an editor of Williams on Wills and a contributor to the Court of Protection Law Reports.
+Before coming to the Bar, he was a research fellow at Trinity College, Cambridge.

 Expertise